chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.3.0
+  - Generate betacoronavirus fastq files for user download if use_taxon_whitelist is specified in the DAG.

 - 4.2.4
   - Update RunAlignmentRemotely to name batch jobs with the chunk id, project id, and sample id
   - Update RunAlignmentRemotely to download results using boto3 rather than fetch_from_s3